 Tip: Break the brooding mood as quickly as you can.
 Gather eggs from all nests, including the broody’s nest.
 Remove her from her nest as many times as it takes.
 Put her out in the yard if they’re free-range chickens, and in a run if they’re not.
 Keep her from returning to her box.

-Should worse come to worst, take her out of her box and put her in a cage somewhere in the yard or in the run.
+Should worse come to worst, take her out of her box and put her in a cage in either the yard or the run.
 Place the cage on a cinder block.
 The bird’s body temperature will cool, removing the urge to brood.

 3. Chickens need lots of water.
 An egg, after all, is almost all water.
 Keep several water containers available to all your chickens all day and night.
 Clean the containers daily to keep bacteria away from the chickens.